 Start by marinating the chicken and threading it, along with your chosen vegetables, onto metal skewers.
 Lightly oil a sheet pan and arrange the skewers in a single layer on the pan.
 Broil for 5 minutes, then flip the skewers and broil on the other side for 5 more minutes or longer until the chicken is fully cooked through (internal temperature should be at 165 degrees F).

 Why are my kebabs dry?

-- Don't thread the meat and veggies too tightly!
+- Don't thread the meat and vegetables too tightly on the skewer!
 Allow a little bit of room between the chicken and vegetables so that the heat can move about freely to cook everything more evenly.

 For the Chicken Kabobs

 - 1 teaspoon ground nutmeg

 - ¼ teaspoon ground green cardamom